-(Algorithm \ref{alg:parallel_mmr}) leverages chunk-based selection and comparison.
-Specifically, we first calculate the information magnitude of each token, which requires only $O(n)$ time.
-Then, we iteratively select tokens in chunks rather than one at a time.
-In each iteration, we select a chunk of top magnitude ($L_{\text{new}}$) tokens and compute the information duplication matrix $S$ between the selected tokens ($\mathcal{C}$) and the remaining tokens ($\mathcal{U}$).
-By calculating the maximum redundancy ($\mathbf{s}_{\max}$) across the remaining tokens and applying a multiplicative penalty to the remaining candidates, we can select the tokens with higher information magnitude while minimizing the information duplication.
-Furthermore, to balance the trade-off between performance and inference speed, we progressively increase the chunk size ($b \leftarrow b \cdot g$), accelerating selection with limited performance degradation.
+\textbf{Progressive Chunked MMR} uses chunk-based selection and comparison.
+It first computes each token's information magnitude in $O(n)$ time, then selects tokens in chunks rather than one by one.
+At each iteration, it selects a chunk of top-magnitude tokens ($L_{\text{new}}$) and computes the duplication matrix $S$ between the selected set $\mathcal{C}$ and the remaining tokens $\mathcal{U}$.
+The maximum redundancy $\mathbf{s}_{\max}$ is then used as a multiplicative penalty for the remaining candidates, favoring tokens with high magnitude and low duplication.
+To further balance the trade-off, the chunk size is progressively increased ($b \leftarrow b \cdot g$), accelerating selection with limited performance degradation.
 The detailed procedure is provided in \cref{alg:parallel_mmr} in the Appendix.